9 Things You May Not Know About the Fair Credit Reporting Act - But Should

 Credit bureaus must add fraud and active duty military alerts to your file if you ask.

-If you believe you are a victim of identity theft, you can add a 90-day initial fraud alert to your credit file for free.
-With a fraud alert, potential lenders and creditors must to take reasonable steps to verify your identity before extending credit in your name.
+If you believe you are a victim of identity theft, you can add a one-year initial fraud alert to your credit file for free.
+With a fraud alert, potential lenders and creditors must take reasonable steps to verify your identity, such as contacting you by phone, before extending credit in your name.
 If you are active duty military, you may place a one-year active duty military alert to your file to help guard against identity theft.
 If you have been a victim of identity theft or fraud and have a police or law enforcement report or a Federal Trade Commission Identity Theft Report, you can add an extended fraud alert to your credit report.
 An extended fraud alert lasts for seven years.

 Please review more information on how to add fraud and active duty military alerts to your credit report.